ZhimingZhou/zhimingzhou.github.io/README.md

 - I view this above as the traditional understanding of the training instability issue of GANs.
 Our work LGANs provides a more experienced perspective, that is the optimal discriminative function (f*, see the paper for an accurate definition, here you can simply understand it as D*) view.
 By inspecting f* and its gradient with respect to samples, the understanding of GANs's training can be much more clear.
 The reason is that we are now considering the G-D structure of GANs and we are inspecting the samples (instead of the densities) and the gradients that the generator receives from the discriminator (i.e., f*) with respect to the samples to be updated.
 That is to inspect the connecting point of G-D. G: the samples to be updated and update them accordingly; D or f* or the gradient of f*: how should these samples be updated.

-- According to LGANs, the convergence of GANs heavily depends on the regularization in the discriminative function space (whether there is a regularization in the discrimintor, and what regularization it is).
-We show that if there is no regularization in the discriminative function space, the GANs definitely does not guarantee its convergence, suffering a gradient uninformativeness issue ()
+- According to LGANs, the convergence of GANs heavily depends on the regularization in the discriminative function space (whether there is a regularization in the discrimintor and what regularization it is).
+We show that if there is no regularization in the discriminative function space, the GANs definitely does not guarantee its convergence, provablely suffering a gradient uninformativeness issue (the gradient that the generator received from the discriminator does not tell any information of the target / real distribution).
+We also find that this gradient uninformativeness issue is non-trivial, not any single simple regularization in the discriminative function space can resolve the gradient uninformativeness issue.

-- according to LGANs, the dual form W-distance can be simplied, and one it is simplied to the
+- Hoever, interestingly, Lipschitz regularization can generally resolve the gradient uninformativeness issue and guarantee the GANs's convergence.
+We provide a sufficient condition for these GANs (which we believe is very close to the neccesary condition for GANs where the discriminator has only a single input sample).
+We provide detailed analysis upon why Lipschitz regularization can generally resolve the gradient uninformativeness issue and show that Lipschitz regularization makes the gradients with respect to generated samples point directly towards real samples (i.e., samples in target distributions).
+We prove the existence and uniqueness of f* for GANs under Lipschitz regularization.
+We prove that there is only a single pure nash equilibrium between G and f*/D*, otherwise, the GANs will always moving samples from locations where has too much to localtions where has too less.
+The above leads to the LGANs, a GANs family.
+We have constructed several instances of this GANs family, and showed their consistent superior performance over WGAN.

 About first-order optimization and Adam: